icosane/Alyssum/readme.md

 You can also open the extracted folder in [Visual Studio Code](https://code.visualstudio.com/download) / [VSCodium](https://github.com/VSCodium/vscodium/releases), install Python extension, then press ```Ctrl+Shift+P```, type ```Python: Create Environment```, select ```.venv```, use ```requirements.txt``` and wait for the process to complete.

+6. Enable UTF-8 support in Windows (for translating files with non-Latin characters):

+    Go to Windows Settings > Time & language > Language & region > Administrative language settings > Change system locale, and check Beta: Use Unicode UTF-8 for worldwide language support.
+Then reboot the PC for the change to take effect.

 ### Building .EXE
 1. Install PyInstaller in your .venv:
 ```pip install pyinstaller```